Nandhini-mv/Material_UI/README.md

 <img width="446" alt="2_Discrete_slider_measurements" src="https://user-images.githubusercontent.com/107906555/177693881-7aaa178c-4da7-4504-b32f-23a2a9191bec.PNG">

 The image shows the measurement of the Discrete Slider to be followed (i.e.) the Slider diameter and track size (both unselected and selected part).
+The two variants of Discrete Slider are described below.

 #### OutSet - Usage